thulioph/fb-oauth/.github/contributing.md

 ## Submit a Pull Request

-To submit a new feature, make sure that changes are done to the source code.
-[Follow our style guide](#style-guide) and do not forget the tests.
+To submit a new feature, make sure that changes are done to the source code and do not forget the tests.

 Try to solve a problem for each pull request, this increases the chances of acceptance.
 When in doubt, open a [new issue](#open-an-issue) so we can answer you.
 Look existing issues for ideas or to see if a similar issue has already been submitted.